 I sympathize with viewers who have been sexually harassed themselves and thus don’t want to watch events like this.
 Or perhaps viewers who haven’t been sexually harassed themselves, but feel so strongly about the issue that it’s hard to watch within the context of a “game”.
 However, I thought this season was interesting.
 No, it wasn’t “fun”, but good television is not always fun television.

 When I watch a documentary about a tragedy, of course I don’t want people to go through those horrible events.
 But not watching the documentary doesn’t make the tragedy go away.
 Similarly, the events of this season happened.
 Simply not showing the episodes would not have made those events go away.
 Considering this, I was very interested in how the situation would develop within the context of a “reality” show that normally tries hard to not be too real.

-And as for this week’s episode, I have to ask why in God’s name people come on the show without practicing making fire at all?
+And as for this week’s episode, I have to ask: Why in god’s name do people come on Survivor without practicing making fire at all?
+Have none of these people ever actually watched the show?
 And why would they never practice in the whole time they’re on the island?
 None of these people deserved to win…